-Monks passed them along to other brothers and that is how they were spread from the Extremadura region to the whole of Spain.
+Monks passed them along to other brothers, which is how they were spread from the Extremadura region to Spain.

 How is Spanish Paprika or Pimentón produced?

-In La Vera, in Spain’s Extremadura region the pepper seeds get planted in March and can be harvested from September to November.
+In La Vera, in Spain’s Extremadura region, the pepper seeds get planted in March and harvested from September to November.

 The actual process of obtaining the paprika is divided into two phases: Drying and grinding.

 The de la Vera peppers get smoked-dried in little drying houses with a huge amount of oak wood.

 The farmers place the peppers on racks above the fire and turn them once a day by hand.
 This gives the pimentón its smoky flavor.